 Typically, 50 – 60min drive from Clayton Hotel Burlington Road

-They don’t call it the garden of Ireland for no reason, it’s hard to believe that just a short drive away from the hustle and bustle of Dublin City you’ll escape to the waters and the wild but that’s what awaits you on a road trip to the historic Glendalough.
+They don’t call it the garden of Ireland for no reason, it’s hard to believe that just a short drive away from the hustle and bustle of Dublin City you’ll escape to the waters and the wild but that’s what awaits you on a day trip from Dublin to the historic Glendalough.
 Once an ancient monastic site founded by St Kevin in the 6th Century it now welcomes visitors near and far to explore its breath-taking scenery.
 The ideal destination for a day trip from Dublin with plenty to explore by car or on foot.
 Some top sites include the beautiful view of Lough Tay, also known as the Guinness Lake.
 For the more experienced hiker, you can climb Tonelagee, a favourite among couples due to the romantic heart-shaped Lough Ouler at the top.
 A road trip in this part of the world with show you some of the most beautiful scenery in the world as well as charming, traditional country towns and villages.
 Get your cultural fix at Sculpture in the Woodland in Devil’s Glen Wood.

 Source: Ireland’s Content Pool, Fáilte Ireland/ Tourism Ireland